JTKlemmensen/EasyNetwork/README.md

  ### Quick start
  Add a [Connect], [Command] or [Disconnect] attribute to a method to mark it to be called when an object has been received.
 The ObjectConnection parameter is always required and must always be the first argument.
-When the Command attribute is used you must define which object is sent over the network as the last parameter.
+When the Command attribute is used you must declare which object to subscribe.
 ```csharp
 public class ExampleCommandHandler
 {